Paulista (São Paulo Metro): Characteristics

 Underground station with side platforms and support rooms above the ground, with structures in apparent concrete and distribution catwalk in metallic structure, fixated with braces above the platform.
 It has access for people with disabilities and connection with Consolação station, of Line 2-Green.
 Its capacity is 150,000 passengers per hour (referring to joint capacity with Consolação).

 The 300 m connection between Paulista and Consolação stations has moving walkways, the first of the São Paulo Metro.
-There are 6 walkways with 45 m of length and 1.1 m of width each, disposed two by two, made by ThyssenKrupp, with energy economy when there are no commuters on them, and no chains in the traction system, dispensing additional lubrication.
-The capacity of all the walkways are of 20,000 passengers per hour.
-In 2019, 4 moving walkways were removed by the São Paulo Metro, with the objective to reduce the passage time between both stations.
-The Metro and ViaQuatro agents, along with the commuters, informally called the crossing between the two stations as the "march of the penguins".
+There are 2 walkways, both 45 m long and 1.1 m wide, placed two by two, and are made by ThyssenKrupp.
+When no one is standing on them, they enter a energy saving mode, and regularly lubricate themselves.
+There were originally 6 walkways, which had a total of 20,000 passengers per hour.
+In 2019, 4 moving walkways were removed by the São Paulo Metro, with the objective to reduce the travel time between the stations.
+The users and operators alike informally called the crossing between the two stations as the "march of the penguins".

 The station has 10 ViaQuatro attendance and maintenance agents and 10 attendance and security agents, beside ambulances.